-From the perspective of the Catholic Church, it is a simple matter of matching supply and demand in the market for prayer services-and thus maximizing prayers and revenue generation on a worldwide basis.
+From the perspective of the Catholic Church, it is a simple matter of matching supply and demand in the market for prayer services - and thus maximizing prayers and revenue generation on a worldwide basis.

-Respondents then expressed their agreement with two statements measuring their reaction to the policy: (1) "I find it bothersome that the Church would engage in such a practice," and (2) "The Church is not justified to enact such a policy."
-The anchors of the 7-point scales were labeled, "strongly disagree" and "strongly agree."
+Respondents then expressed their agreement with two statements measuring their reaction to the policy: 1) I find it bothersome that the Church would engage in such a practice, and 2)The Church is not justified to enact such a policy.
+The anchors of the seven-point scales were labeled, "Strongly Disagree" and "Strongly Agree."

-One criticism of the evidence for taboo trade-offs is that judgments are subject to socially desirable responding (Johar 2005; Kahn 2005).
-To determine whether outsourcing prayer creates real distress, we examine whether consumers react as if they are tainted by taboo trade-offs (Tetlock 2002).
+One criticism of the evidence for taboo trade-offs is that judgments are subject to socially-desirable responding (Johar 2005; Kahn 2005).
+To determine whether outsourcing prayer creates real distress, we examine whether consumers react as if they are tainted by taboo trade-offs (Tetlock, 2002).
 One such response to unethical deeds is to seek out physical cleansing opportunities (Zhong and Liljenquist 2006).
-To examine physical cleansing due to viewing outsourcing prayer in market-pricing terms, we included an ostensibly unrelated product preference survey for various cleansing products (Dove shower soap, Windex cleaner, Crest toothpaste, and Tide laundry detergent) and noncleansing products (Sony CD cases, Post-It notes, Nantucket Nectars juice, and Energizer batteries; Zhong and Liljenquist 2006).
-Product preferences were measured on a 7-point scale, with the end points, "completely undesirable" and "completely desirable."
+To examine physical cleansing due to viewing outsourcing prayer in market-pricing terms, we included an ostensibly unrelated product preference survey for various cleansing products (Dove Shower Soap, Windex Cleaner, Crest Toothpaste, and Tide Laundry Detergent) and non-cleansing products (Sony CD Cases, Post-it Notes, Nantucket Nectars Juice, and Energizer Batteries; Zhong and Liljenquist 2006).
+Product preferences were measured on a seven-point scale, with the endpoints, "Completely Undesirable" and "Completely Desirable."

-The two measures of distress were coded 1 through 7, where higher numbers indicated greater distress with the policy.
+The two measures of distress were coded one through seven, where higher numbers indicated greater distress with the policy.
 The correlated (r = .67; p < .001) measures were averaged to form a composite measure.
-Reactions to the market-pricing justification condition (M = 3.78) were not significantly different from the no-justification condition (M = 4.00), but reactions to each condition were significantly more distressing than reactions to the communal-sharing justification (M = 2.81; t(66) = 3.4, p < .01; d = .83, and t(65) = 2.6, p < .05; d = .67; p < .05, respectively).
-An ANOVA test of the relational frame manipulation was significant $(F(1, 100) = 6.2, p < .001; \eta^2 = .11)$.
+Reactions to the market-pricing justification condition (M = 3.78) was not significantly different from the no-justification condition (M = 4.00), but reactions to each condition were significantly more distressing than reactions to the communal-sharing justification; (M = 2.81; t(66) = 3.4, p < .01; d = .83, and t(65) = 2.6, p < .05; d = .67; p < .05, respectively).
+An ANOVA test of the relational frame manipulation was significant (F(1, 100) = 6.2, p < .001; $\eta^2 = .11$).

 We calculated a difference score of the average ratings of the cleansing and noncleansing products; higher numbers indicated a greater preference for the cleansing products.
 Because there were no differences in preferences in the market-pricing and no-justification conditions, we pooled those responses and compared them to responses in the communal-sharing condition.
-Consistent with explicit ratings, respondents in the market-pricing and no-justification conditions had larger difference scores than those in the communal-sharing justification condition (M=0.83 vs. M=0.35, respectively; t(99)=2.0, p<0.5; d=0.43).
+Consistent with explicit ratings, respondents in the market-pricing and no justification conditions had larger difference scores than those in the communal-sharing justification condition (M = 0.83 vs. M = 0.35, respectively; t(99) = 2.0, p < .05; d = .43).